chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/federated-single-sign-on/saml/index.md

 - Authentication request signing certificate: Provided upon request.
 - SP ID: Provided upon request.
 - The identity attribute must be the user’s corporate email address

+## Get in touch!

+If you want to setup Federated Single sign on, [click here](/CHILI-GraFx/guides/setup-fsso/)